conradconrad/Amelia-Carter/cv.md

 Thesis: “Guided Resiliency: Post-Natural Place & Potential in Rochester, NY”

-## Skills
-- Scientific, Professional and Public-facing writing
-- Qualitative Data Collection and Analysis
-- Comprehensive social media management
-- Squarespace & Wordpess
-- Canva
-- Zotero
-- Microsoft Office & GSuite Administration
-- Adobe Creative Cloud
-- Tapestry & Rug Tufting

-## Presentations & Publications
+## Publications

 Carter, Amelia.
 "Cruising Ecotopia: Whither Queer Trans Ecology?"
 TSQ: Transgender Studies Quarterly, November 1, 2024.

 Carter, Amelia.
-“Reading the Ebb and Flow of Cultural Resource Management on Fire Island National Seashore” Northeast Modern Language Association Conference Presentation, March 2023

-Carter, Amelia.
 “Blurring Barriers on Fire Island.”
 Edge Effects, June 2, 2022.

+## Presentations

+**Organization of American Historians Annual Meeting; Chicago IL, April 2025**

+  "Sapphasaura and the Queer Science of Reptile Reproduction at the American Museum of Natural History" *Emerging Voices in Queer and Trans Histories and Histories of Sexuality*, Committee on the Status of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Historians and Histories solicited panel.
+Endorsed by the WHA.

+**Northeast Modern Language Association 54th Annual Convention; Niagra Falls NY, March 2023**

+  “Reading the Ebb and Flow of Cultural Resource Management on Fire Island National Seashore” *Natural Spaces and Managed Wilderness: Mediation in National and State Parks*, panel.

 ## Awards and Grants